jmuzsik/blog/content/it/kubernetes.md

 Persistent volumes store data permanently

 - File storage is not managed by the cluster
-  - So local or cloud drives attached to the cluster as Peristent Volume
+  - So local or cloud drives attached to the cluster as Persistent Volume
-  - Basically, an external hard drive is plugged intot the cluster
+  - Basically, an external hard drive is plugged into the cluster
 - **File system is mounted to the cluster without being associated to any particular node**

 ### Software